-After hunting for something affordable – but still beautiful and professional – to include in her Etsy orders, Chloe decided to design Business Cards.
-She loves that she was able to have creative control over her designs, uploading her illustrations onto blank templates.
+After hunting for something affordable – but still beautiful and professional – to include in her Etsy orders, Chloe decided to design Rounded Corner Business Cards.
+She loves that she was able to have creative control over her designs, uploading multiple illustrations onto blank templates using Printfinity.
 Chloe printed her cards on Original paper with a matte finish: “the print quality, color accuracy and the quality of the paper is fantastic – it’s super durable and the matte coating is resistant to getting dirty or damaged.
 I’ve always got a couple on hand in my bag or wallet wherever I’m going!”

 Noelia is a self-taught illustrator from the Canary Islands, Spain living in Texas.
 She works under the pseudonym of Noe Onoff, creating stationery and decorative products “designed to inspire.”
 Before setting up her business, Noelia was a cellist and a music teacher.
 She loves music but over time, felt that she needed a new way to express her creative side.
 Noelia started to draw for fun and what started as a hobby soon became a full-time business.

 Noelia is inspired by music, books, movies, and social media: “the sound of rain, my favourite musician, the words of an audiobook or the leaves on my morning walk.” adding that “inspiration is everywhere – you just need to open your eyes a little bit to see it.”
 Noelia also loves to talk to like-minded creatives, sharing work and ideas.